 It is the responsibility of the student to keep the University informed of up-to-date permanent and local address and telephone information as well as emergency contact information.
-All changes should be reported promptly through the Profile tile in CAESAR.
+All changes should be reported promptly through CAESAR under Profile title.
 Changes to parent addresses must be reported to the Office of the Registrar.
-Instructions can be found on the Office of the Registrar website:
+Instructions can be found on the Office of the Registrar website: www.registrar.northwestern.edu.